deployKF/website/content/guides/getting-started.md

 ---

-### __About this Guide__
+## Introduction

 This page is about __production-ready__ usage of deployKF.
-We will cover the requirements, explain our configuration options, and show you how to deploy your platform.
+We will cover the requirements, deployment, and configuration of your machine learning platform.

 We suggest new users start with the __About deployKF__ and __Local Quickstart__ pages: